Komanawa/komanawa-gw-detect-power/docs/index.rst

 * the minimum number of breakpoints to test (mpmk_efficent_min)
 * or as a fraction of the length of the full time series (mpmk_window).

 Note that you can also and independently set the step size of the breakpoints (mpmk_check_step) (e.g a step size of 1 will test every possible breakpoint, a step size of 2 will test every second breakpoint etc.).
-For more information see the docstring, the docstring of the MultiPartMannKendall class, and the `kendall_stats repo <https://github.com/Komanawa-Solutions-Ltd/kendall_multipart_kendall>`_.
+For more information see the docstring, the docstring of the MultiPartMannKendall class, and the `komanawa-kendall-stats repo <https://github.com/Komanawa-Solutions-Ltd/komanawa-kendall-stats>`_.
 Where both a mpmk_window and a check_step>1 is passed the mpmk_window will be used to define the window size and the check_step will be used to define the step size within the window.
 The minimum number of breakpoints to test (mpmk_efficent_min) is always respected (i.e. if the window size is less than the minimum number of breakpoints to test, then the window size will be increased to the minimum number of breakpoints to test, but the space between breakpoints will still be defined by check_step).

 For the Pettitt test the efficiency mode is not yet implemented.